 The effect Beer had on Civilization led to irrigation, the plough, the wheel, geometry for calculating land mass, mathematics for accounting, and writing to keep data.

-Beer’s impact on Civilization is also evident from the fact that several of humanity’s earliest known writings including the Code Of Hammurabi refer to the distribution of beer including laws regulating public beer drinking venues.
+Beer’s impact on starting Civilization is also evident from the fact that several of humanity’s earliest known writings including the Code Of Hammurabi refer to the distribution of beer including laws regulating public beer drinking venues.

 A prayer to the Mesopotamian Goddess of beer served as both a prayer and as a technique of recalling the formula for beer.